skunkteam/types/README.md

 // Now all three of: `SomeInterface`, `SomeOtherInterface` and `typeof obj` are assignable to each other, because they all satisfy each-other's requirements.
 ```

 Sometimes however, it would be really nice to have nominal types (i.e. types that are different just because they have a different name, even if they look the same).
 An example from this library is the [`int`](markdown/types.int.md) type.
 A value that is validated by this type is effectively a `number` that has been validated to be a whole number (an integer). `int`s should be assignable to variables of type `number`, because they are in fact numbers.
-But not the otherway round; a `number` is not guaranteed to be an `int`.
+But not the other way round; a `number` is not guaranteed to be an `int`.

 TypeScript currently has limited support for nominal types, but we can work around this limitation with "branding".
 Without going into too much details, this allows us to do the following: